johnpaulbalagolan/lr-wiki/Upgrading-a-node.md

 > python setup_node.py -d

-NOTE: It is important to run the setup node script as a new version of the code may change configuration files.
+NOTE: Please keep remember your configuration settings as this process will overwrite them.
+It is important to run the setup node script as a new version of the code may change configuration files.